Top of the Pops: Top of the Pops magazine

 Top of the Pops magazine has been running since February 1995, and filled the void in the BBC magazine portfolio where Number One magazine used to be.
 It began much in the mould of Q magazine, then changed its editorial policy to directly compete with popular teen celebrity magazines such as Smash Hits and Big, with free sticker giveaways replacing Brett Anderson covers.

-A July 1996 feature on the Spice Girls coined the famous "Spice" nicknames for each member (Baby, Ginger, Posh, Scary and Sporty) that stayed with them throughout their career as a group and beyond.
+A July 1996 feature on the Spice Girls coined the "Spice" nicknames for each member (Baby, Ginger, Posh, Scary and Sporty) that stayed with them throughout their career as a group and beyond.

 The BBC announced that the magazine would continue in publication despite the end of the television series, and is still running.

 An earlier Top of the Pops magazine appeared briefly in the mid-1970s.
 Mud drummer Dave Mount sat reading an edition throughout a 1975 appearance on the show.